National Office for

-The National Office for Research Ethics Committees is an important new addition to the research environment in Ireland.
-Our mission is to embed a robust, transparent and cohesive research ethics review system that strengthens the national research infrastructure.
-We will establish National Research Ethics Committees (NRECs) in prescribed areas of health research at the request of the Minister for Health.
+The National Office for Research Ethics Committees is an important component of the research environment in Ireland.
+Our mission is to continue to embed a robust, transparent and cohesive research ethics review system that strengthens the national research infrastructure.
+We establish National Research Ethics Committees (NRECs) in prescribed areas of health research at the request of the Minister for Health.
 An essential aspect of the NREC system is the mandate to return ethics decisions that are respected nationally (‘single national ethics opinion’).
-Working alongside local research ethics committees and supported by the National Office team, the NRECs will work in a mixed-model system to support research ethics across the spectrum of health research in Ireland.
+Working alongside local research ethics committees and supported by the National Office team, the NRECs work in a mixed-model system to support research ethics across the spectrum of health research in Ireland.

 The National Office was established in early 2020 as an important component of the reform of the research ethics committee framework in Ireland led by the Department of Health.
-In partnership with the other regulators of health research, we are implementing a roadmap of transition to a national system of research ethics review for regulated remits, including clinical trials of medicinal products and clinical investigations of medical devices.
+In partnership with the other regulators of health research, we are implementing a roadmap of transition to a national system of research ethics review for regulated remits, including clinical trials of medicinal products, clinical investigations of medical devices and performance studies of in vitro diagnostic medical devices.
 We are working closely with local research ethics committees to ensure this transition is as seamless as possible for researchers and research-performing organisations.
-As a major change to the research environment, this transition will require shared coordination, cooperation and momentum.
+As a major change to the research environment, this transition requires shared coordination, cooperation and momentum.

 Role of the National Office

 As an independent office with a statutory function, our role at the National Office for Research Ethics Committees includes the following:

 - Establishing NRECs in specific areas of health research

 - Managing Expressions of Interest for NREC membership

 - Monitoring and oversight of NRECs